Kindle Unlimited Launched by Amazon, Includes “Potter”

-After launching Kindle Unlimited in America over the summer, Amazon has now launched the service in the UK.
+After launching Kindle Unlimited in the United States over the summer, Amazon has now launched the service in the United Kingdom.
 The service includes the full Harry Potter series, alongside other well-known children and young adult series, such as The Hunger Games and The Maze Runner.

-Find out more about the service here.
+You can find out more about the service from Amazon.
 Is this something that you’re interested in?
 Does the inclusion of the Harry Potter books make this service something you would consider?